david-gmz/MarkdownNoteBlog/README.md

 ## Context API
 ### Definition of types in one type
- Refactoring by using the COntext API simplifies the definition of types in on container type
+ Refactoring by using the Context API[^3] simplifies the definition of types in on container type

  ```ts
  interface Note {